qubvel/efficientnet/README.md

 ```

 You can also optionally create the virtual environment with all the dependencies installed by adding `--make_venv=true` and operate in a self-destructing temporary location instead of the target directory by setting `--tmp_working_dir=true`.

-* **Why are B6 and B7 model variants not yet supported?**

-Weights for B6-B7 have not been made available yet, but might appear soon.
-Follow the [issue](https://github.com/tensorflow/tpu/issues/377) for updates.

 ## Acknowledgements
 I would like to thanks community members who actively contribute to this repository: